misol1/cmdgfx/README.md

 - \- E  Wait for key press after error

 Input/timing (cmdgfx_input prefered):
-- k  Return keys (in ERRORLEVEL, and in EL.dat if server on and o/O flag set) K  As above, but not persistent, and will *wait* for key press
+- \- k  Return keys (in ERRORLEVEL, and in EL.dat if server on and o/O flag set)
+-   K  As above, but not persistent, and will *wait* for key press
-- m[i]  Return input (mouse/key) info (in ERRORLEVEL, and in EL.dat if server on and o/O flags set).
+- \- m[i]  Return input (mouse/key) info (in ERRORLEVEL, and in EL.dat if server on and o/O flags set).
 Set i to wait max i ms. Format of bit pattern: kkkkkkkkuyyyyyyyyxxxxxxxxxWwrlM where M=1 if mouse event, l=left click, r=right click, w/W=mouse wheel up/down, x/y=mouse coordinates, u=key up, k is keycode (0=no key)
-- M[i]  As above, but reports mouse move even if no mouse key pressed
+- \- M[i]  As above, but reports mouse move even if no mouse key pressed
-- u  Also send keyboard UP events for m and M flags
+- \- u  Also send keyboard UP events for m and M flags
-- wi  Wait i ms after each frame
+- \- wi  Wait i ms after each frame
-- Wi  Wait up to i ms after each frame (use for smooth frame rate)
+- \- Wi  Wait up to i ms after each frame (use for smooth frame rate)
-- z  Enable sleeping wait (for w and W flag).
+- \- z  Enable sleeping wait (for w and W flag).
 Uses less CPU but less smooth

 Output:
-  c:x,y,w,h,format,i  Capture buffer to file, as capture-i.gxy (i starts at 0 and increases).
+-  c:x,y,w,h,format,i  Capture buffer to file, as capture-i.gxy (i starts at 0 and increases).
 0-6 params.
 Format=0 for txt format.
-Last param can force i f:x,y,w,h  Set output buffer position and size.
-0-4 params n  Produce no output.
+Last param can force i
+-  f:x,y,w,h  Set output buffer position and size.
+0-4 params
+-  n  Produce no output.
 Used to create a frame in several steps

 3d:
-  b  Clear Z-buffer (only makes sense if n flag was just used)
+-   b  Clear Z-buffer (only makes sense if n flag was just used)
-- B  Create Z-buffer (only 3d mode 5 supported if s flag not set) D  Clear all 3d objects in memory
+- \- B  Create Z-buffer (only 3d mode 5 supported if s flag not set)
+-   D  Clear all 3d objects in memory
-  Li,j  Set z-light range to i,j.
+-   Li,j  Set z-light range to i,j.
 Used for 3d in mode 1.
 Default: 25,16
-- N[i]  Auto center 3d objects.
-If i is set, enable auto scaling by i Ri  Rotation granularity for 3d.
+- \- N[i]  Auto center 3d objects.
+If i is set, enable auto scaling by i
+-   Ri  Rotation granularity for 3d.
 Default is 4, i.e. full circle is 360*4
-- s  Z-buffer support for flat shade in 3d modes 0,1,4.
+- \- s  Z-buffer support for flat shade in 3d modes 0,1,4.
 Handles edge bug for pcx textures
-- T  Support repeated texture coordinates (above 1.0) Zi  Set projection depth i for all 3d operations.
+- \- T  Support repeated texture coordinates (above 1.0)
+-   Zi  Set projection depth i for all 3d operations.
 Default: 500

 Other:
-  C  Clear frame counter (print using [FRAMECOUNT] in string for text op) Gi,j  Set maximum allowed width and height of gxy files.
-Default: 256,256 p  Preserve the content of the cmd window text buffer when starting cmdgfx
+-  C  Clear frame counter (print using [FRAMECOUNT] in string for text op)
+-  Gi,j  Set maximum allowed width and height of gxy files.
+Default: 256,256
+-  p  Preserve the content of the cmd window text buffer when starting cmdgfx

 Server:
-  F  Flush the pipe input buffer between script and server
+-   F  Flush the pipe input buffer between script and server
-- i  If set, ignore the file 'servercmd.dat' even if present
+- \- i  If set, ignore the file 'servercmd.dat' even if present
-- I  If set, support setting title to supply commands to cmdgfx
+- \- I  If set, support setting title to supply commands to cmdgfx
-- J  When an input event happens, flush buffer between script and server
+- \- J  When an input event happens, flush buffer between script and server
-- o  Each frame, write return value (input events) to EL.dat
+- \- o  Each frame, write return value (input events) to EL.dat
-- O  Same as o, but only write to El.dat if an event happened (usually better) S  Enable server mode
+- \- O  Same as o, but only write to El.dat if an event happened (usually better)
+-   S  Enable server mode

+## Server

+Running cmdgfx as a server has several advantages, mostly regarding speed.
+The overhead of running an executable each frame disappears, and 3d objects are kept in memory and don't have to be re-read with each use.
+Server functionality also presents some problems, such as dealing with asynchronicity and input lag.

+In order to run as server, the S flag must be set, and the program needs to be last in a pipe chain, such as: call program.bat | cmdgfx.exe  S .
+For practical purposes, it is a better idea to have the script call itself this way than to have to type it manually each time.
+There are many example batch scripts included with this program that show how do to this.

+To send operations from the script to the program, use the echo command with a prefix of 'cmdgfx:' within quotes (optionally followed by flags and palette(s)), e.g: echo "cmdgfx: fbox 9 0 A".
+If the string sent does not have the prefix, the server simply prints it to stdout and otherwise ignores it.
+It is also possible to send operations either by writing (without 'cmdgfx' prefix) to the file 'servercmd.dat', or (if I flag set) by setting the title of the window, prefixed with 'output:'.
+These two methods have the advantage that they bypass the frame queue over the pipe and are processed immediately.

+Setting flags: see the separate help section for flags.
+Note that flags can be disabled by preceding with -.

+Dealing with input lag: because the batch script may execute faster than cmdgfx, a queue of frames to render may build up over the pipe, which can result in input lag.
+Actually, the best way to deal with this is to use the separate 'cmdgfx_input' program to handle input, because when put at the beginning of the pipe chain (like: cmdgfx_input.exe m0nW10 | call program.bat | cmdgfx  S) it can control the speed of the batch script, preventing it from running faster than the server.
+Most of the example scripts included with the program use this approach.
+Without cmdgfx_input, the best approach is to set the O flag (see flag section), and send in extra data (~2000 characters) prefixed by 'skip' with each call to the server to fill up the pipe buffer to prevent the server from lagging behind.

+Quitting the server: To exit the server, use echo as usual but follow 'cmdgfx:' with 'quit'.
+Using servercmd.dat or setting the title is also supported.